 Last night was the opening and got to see the mural up and hanging.
 I’m pretty sure it went down well with the clients and the patrons.

-It definitely gave you the feeling of being right there on the edge of the swamp and I managed to incorporate the tangle … Read More »
+It definitely gave you the feeling of being right there on the edge of the swamp and I … Read More »

 A new year and some new etchings created down at Guyra.
 This is fly fishing territory and the creek and bush shows all the signs of massive flooding.
 Tangled timber and branches, debris and rocks, decaying bones and detritus.
 All grist for the enthusiastic etcher!
 The fly fisherman caught a fish as well!